aseembehl/aseembehl.github.io/_posts/2021-01-19-automated-fact-checking.markdown

 <img src="/assets/fact_check_train.jpg" alt="fact_check_train" style="float: left; margin: 0 1.5em 15px 0; min-width: 150px; max-width: 100%" />
-The objective during training is to obtain higher scores for aligned image-text pairs (i.e., if an image appeared with the text irrespective of the context) than misaligned image-text pairs
+<p style='text-align: justify;'> The objective during training is to obtain higher scores for aligned image-text pairs (i.e., if an image appeared with the text irrespective of the context) than misaligned image-text pairs
 (i.e., some randomly-chosen text which did not appear with the image).

 To this end, they formulate a scoring function to align objects in the image with the caption.
 Intuitively, an image-caption pair should have a high